refgenie/refgenie/docs/README.md

 ## What is refgenie?

-Refgenie is full-service reference genome manager.
-It provides command-line and python interfaces to download pre-built reference genome "assets" like indexes used by different bioinformatics tools.
-It can also build assets for custom genome assemblies, and it facilitates systematic organization of, and access to, local genome "assets."
+Refgenie is full-service reference genome manager that organizes storage, access, and transfer of reference genomes.
+It provides command-line and python interfaces to download pre-built reference genome "assets" like indexes used by bioinformatics tools.
+It can also build assets for custom genome assemblies.

 ## What makes refgenie better?

 Refgenie provides programmatic access to a standard genome folder structure, so that software can easily swap from one genome to another.
-There are other similar projects, but Refgenie has a few advantages:
+Refgenie's advantages are:

 1. **It provides a command-line interface to download individual resources**.
 Think of it as `GitHub` for reference genomes.
 You just type `refgenie pull -g hg38 -a kallisto_index`.

 2. **It's scripted**.
-In case you need resources *not* on the server, such as for a custom genome, refgenie provides a `build` function to create your own: `refgenie build -i custom.fa.gz -a bowtie2_index`.
+In case you need resources *not* on the server, such as for a custom genome, refgenie provides a `build` function to create your own: `refgenie build -g custom_genome -a bowtie2_index`.

 3. **It includes a python API**.
 For tool developers, you use `cfg = refgenie.RefGenConf("genomes.yaml")` to get a python object with paths to any genome asset, *e.g.*, `cfg.hg38.kallisto_index`.